DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Signal Close:** Allows chairman to signal that sale will close in 24 hours, believes a consensus has been reached on price of tokens.
 Set's active to false.

 **Set Deadline:** Called each time a successful bid goes through.
-Modifier looking to see if it's pass that day in order to start reverse dutch auction rather than fixed token style bid..
+Modifier looking to see if it's pass that day in order to start reverse dutch auction rather than fixed token style bid.

 ## **Scheduling and Rental Contract:**

 Proportionate to holdings, you have different windows of time that are open to scheduling your uses.
 Scheduling is an ongoing process, with no blackout dates except for construction or other allotted dates approved through a proposal.
 Slockit is used to allow or restrict access.

-Each day becomes available 1 year in the future.
+Each day becomes available 1 ear in the future.
 The first year, with AirBNB scheduling becoming available 6 months in advance.
-See the section on Rental Opportunity to find more information about rental management.

 Each token you hold represents an entire night from 12pm till 12pm the next day.
 Locks on the door make a query each day for who it allows to use its location.
 Holders of that day can manually add "approved" addresses that can access.
 That way you can gift your “token use" to friends or family, but ultimately you are responsible for their behavior and only you have voting rights.